slarmoo/.github/profile/webServices/webSocket/chat.md

 In this example we will create a React front end that uses WebSockets and displays the resulting chat.
 The React code for the client will be organized similarly to Simon and your Startup.
 A backend Express server will forward the WebSocket communication from the different clients.

-## Front end chat client
+## Front end React

-The front end consists of an `index.html` file that provides an empty DOM into which React components will be injected.
+The front end consists of an `index.html` file that provides an empty DOM into which React components will be injected:

 ```html
 <!DOCTYPE html>